 The Department of Speech, Theatre, and Humanities comprises several diversified areas of knowledge and experience.
-The humanities center on the human being - aspirations, potentialities, relationships with others - especially as they are reflected in literature, drama, philosophy, and religion.
-The department is concerned with communicative transactions between human beings - the expression, comprehension, and exchange of ideas through either oral or written discourse or artistic endeavor.
+The humanities center on the human being-aspirations, potentialities, relationships with others-especially as they are reflected in literature, drama, philosophy, and religion.
+The department is concerned with communicative transactions between human beings-the expression, comprehension, and exchange of ideas through either oral or written discourse or artistic endeavor.
 It is through an understanding of these processes that a picture of the total human being emerges.
 Students in the department are introduced to many aspects of mankind's social and creative life, thereby acquiring a background for careers in numerous fields such as linguistics, law, politics, journalism, public relations, communications, teaching, and others.

-The Department of Speech, Theatre, and Humanities offers the Bachelor of Arts degree both in speech communication and in theatre.
-The Bachelor of Science degree is offered in speech communication.
-The Bachelor of Science in Education degree is a joint degree combining speech communication and theatre.
+The Department of Speech, Theatre, and Humanities offers majors in speech and theatre applicable to both the Bachelor of Arts and the Bachelor of Science in Education degrees.
 The department as a whole also contributes to the general education of all students, the objective being to provide meaning to the term "humanities."